R. A. Dickey: 1996–2006: Texas Rangers

 Dickey was drafted by the Texas Rangers in the first round (18th overall) of the 1996 MLB draft.
 After being drafted by the Rangers, Dickey was initially offered a signing bonus of $825,000, before a Rangers team physician saw Dickey's throwing (right) arm hanging oddly in a picture of him with other Team USA players in Baseball America.
 The Rangers subsequently did further evaluation of Dickey, leading to the discovery of a missing ulnar collateral ligament in his right elbow joint, and reduced their offer to $75,000.
 Dickey has been quoted as saying, "Doctors look at me and say I shouldn't be able to turn a doorknob without feeling pain," making his ability to pitch somewhat remarkable.

 Dickey debuted with the Rangers in 2001.
 "His stuff was dime-a-dozen, though: a high-80's fastball, an occasional fringy breaking ball, and a forkball he dubbed 'The Thing.'"
 The start of the 2004 season was thought to be a turning point in Dickey's career, as he managed to compile a 4–1 record through his first five starts.
 This hot streak was short-lived, however, and he ended up finishing the season a disappointing 6–7 with a 5.61 ERA.

 Transition to the knuckleball

-Throughout his career, Dickey did not know that his "forkball" pitch was actually a hard knuckleball, but by 2005, Dickey had realized that the best way to extend his career was to perfect the pitch.
+It was not until 2005 that Dickey discovered that his "forkball" pitch was actually a hard knuckleball, and he realized that the best way to extend his career was to perfect the pitch.
 At the beginning of the 2006 season, the Rangers gave Dickey a chance to try out his knuckleball at the major league level by naming him the fifth starter.
 However, after giving up six home runs in his first start on April 6, tying the modern era baseball record with another knuckleballer, Tim Wakefield, he was demoted to the Rangers' Triple-A minor league affiliate, the Oklahoma RedHawks.